 Genitourinary Syndrome of Menopause (GSM) can be defined as a collection of symptoms and signs associated with a decrease in oestrogen and other sex steroids involving changes to the labia majora/minora, clitoris, vestibule/introitus, vagina, urethra and bladder.

-Every day, we speak with people who seek our support regarding painful sex.
-Often their stories include fear, confusion and a poor understanding of the vulva, clitoris and vagina.
-Many people hold unhelpful beliefs and perceptions of what is and isn’t normal.
 As Pelvic Health Physiotherapists, part of our role is to educate, enlighten and empower individuals to develop a healthier perspective about their genitals and guide them toward safe, comfortable and pleasurable experiences with their body.
 Here we explore relatively recent discoveries regarding the clitoris and the relevance to those we see with pelvic health concerns.

 Waking overnight to urinate, also known as nocturia, can be annoying and frustrating, resulting in you feeling tired and unrefreshed.
 Many people assume urinating overnight is a normal part of ageing, but this isn’t necessarily true.
 Nocturia may be a sign of other underlying health problems.